 Health Benefits of Turnips:

 Like most other vegetables, turnips are low in calories and hence, quite nutritious.
-They are used for farm animals as well as for human consumption and offer a variety of health benefits.
+There are variety of turnip health benefits, check out what are they.

 1. Cancer Prevention:

 These cruciferous vegetables contain high levels of antioxidants and phytochemicals, which reduce the risk of cancer.
 Presence of glucosinolates prevents as well as reduces the effect of cancer.
 These are natural plant chemicals that break into two compounds while digesting i.e. indoles and isothiocyanates.
 They help the liver process toxins, fight the effects of carcinogens and can inhibit the growth of tumor cells.
 Inclusion of this vegetable in your daily diet can reduce the risk of breast cancer as well as colon and rectal tumors (2).